vhxs/quickstart/content/blog/2024-12-29-setting-up-hugo/index.md

 There are lots of icon providers out there.
 After some searching online, [Font Awesome](https://fontawesome.com/) seems to be the most well known among them, but they've moved to a freemium model as of version 5 (and they're on version 6 now).
 When you follow their instructions on how to use their icons, you have to create an account, create a [Kit](https://docs.fontawesome.com/web/setup/use-kit), and provide your domain name that will fetch icons you select.
 Font Awesome will track how many downloads required by your domain from their CDN, and cap free usage at a maximum of 10,000 per year; after that you have to upgrade to a premiem tier.

 I was almost ready to give up on Font Awesome because I didn't want to use a freemium service for my website.
 I tried a few other icon providers, and for the most part they had GitHub and LinkedIn icons available, but no Bluesky icon (Font Awesome does).
 After more searching, I did find a [StackOverflow post](https://stackoverflow.com/questions/71201741/how-to-use-font-awesome-6-icons) with a user asking whether it's possible to use Font Awesome 6 via CDN, because Font Awesome 4 icons were (and still are) useable [directly via public CDN](https://fontawesome.com/v4/get-started/).
-Another user answered with a link to a public Font Awesome 6 CDN for their free-tier icons, and indeed, using the minified CSS that it provides did work for me.
+Another user answered with a link to a public Font Awesome 6 CDN link for their free-tier icons, and indeed, using the minified CSS that it provides did work for me.
 I can fetch all three icons I want.
 It makes me wonder why Font Awesome isn't advertising use of their public CDN for free-tier icons, but I would have to imagine that it's because they want to discourage its use.

 I think this summarizes my changes to the original theme that I wanted to touch upon.
 I didn't have to change it all that much to end up with something I'm reasonably comfortable with using in the future.
-I'll only add more complexity to the structure of my blog if I end up with so much content that that is warranted, but I'm confident that I have a good enough understanding of Hugo (and HTML and CSS) to do that, and only time will tell whether how much I actually write.
+I'll only add more complexity to the structure of my blog if I end up with so much content that that is warranted, but after this exercise I'm confident I have a reasonable understanding of Hugo (and HTML and CSS) to do that, and only time will tell whether how much I actually write.
 My blog's source code can be found here, and my theme can be found here (I'm calling it `ivxenz`, which is "vikram" [ROT13'd](https://en.wikipedia.org/wiki/ROT13) and a cute nickname I got from a friend).

 ## Migrating my lonely blog post

 I had a single blog post that I needed to migrate.
 It's about dice.
 It was written in plain HTML and so migrating it to Markdown was a chore.
 This is one reason why SSGs are nice to use.

-This is when I realized I want to use [page bundles](https://gohugo.io/content-management/page-bundles/), which logically group Markdown content with associated resources such as images and video.
+It was at the time of blog post migration that I realized I want to use [page bundles](https://gohugo.io/content-management/page-bundles/), which logically group Markdown content with associated resources such as images and video.
 This is what the directory structure looks like; I actually didn't have to change the theme or `hugo.yaml` to use page bundles:

 ```
 content/